-daily word - true wealth
+daily word - trust

 Dale Cresap's picture